andrewdbw/Weis_GIS_Dev_Interview/README.md

 1. Write a CSS selector to find all divs whose CSS class is `container`.
 2. Modify above selector to find all divs whose CSS class is `container` that is also a child of a div with CSS class `header`.
 3. Modify above selector to find all the same divs that also have CSS class `enabled`.
-4. Follow the developer docs on the [ArcGIS API for JS 4.x Get Started page](https://developers.arcgis.com/javascript/latest/get-started/) to accomplish the following:
-    - Add a map to the page and set its height to 80% and width to fullscreen
-    - Center the map at the coordinates of the USFS Geospatial Technology Applications Center (GTAC) in Salt Lake City (approximate location is fine)
-5. Assume you have a JS array of objects (structured as shown below).
+4. Assume you have a JS array of objects (structured as shown below).
 Add code in the `script.js` file to returns an array of people whose age is less than 50 and is not null.
 Log the resulting names to the console.
 `const people = [{'name': 'Derek', 'age':38}, {'name': 'Erich', 'age':59},{'name': 'Kim', 'age':38},{'name': 'Sean', 'age': null}];`
 5. In the same `script.js` file, add code to iterate over each of those divs and output their ID properties to the console.
-6. Use CSS and the existing structure to make the navigation links in the site header follow a responsive design.
-The links should be listed horizontally for large screens and should appear stacked vertically on screens with width <800px (kudos will be given for extra style points).